ESG takes center stage in corporate decision-making

 “In our work with multinational companies around the world, we have seen ESG becoming the key reputational battleground – to secure customer loyalty, talent attraction, and advocacy from opinion leaders.
 Those who do it well and do it differently, win.”

 Shahar Silbershatz, CEO & Co-founder of Caliber

 In today’s business landscape, strategic ESG considerations are crucial for companies.
 This is because sustainability and ethical practices are becoming increasingly important to investors and stakeholders.

 Companies must integrate ESG into their strategies to thrive in this environment, keep themselves updated with the latest developments, and evaluate their impact on the public and investors.

 Failure to prioritize ESG can have serious consequences, including damage to the company’s reputation and risk profile, leading to financial failures and a loss of trust.
 The prevalence of social media and digital platforms means that negative stories related to ESG issues can spread quickly, underscoring the need for proactive management of ESG perception tracking.

-This article will examine the significance of ESG and the critical distinction between ratings and perceptions, explaining why both are equally vital for assessing a company’s commitment to sustainability as well as building stakeholder trust.
+This article will examine the significance of stiffening the ESG strategy and the critical distinction between ratings and perceptions, explaining why both are equally vital for assessing a company’s commitment to sustainability as well as building stakeholder trust.

 The growing pressure from stakeholders is fueling ESG momentum all around the world.
 In 2021, 42% of investors said that their approach to ESG is mainly driven by client expectations and reputational concerns.